 In the end, it was Arakawa who skated into history when she won the 2006 Olympic title, the first athlete from Asia to ever mine Olympic gold in the sport of figure skating.
-It was the only medal Japan won at those Games.
+It was the only medal Japan won at the Games in Torino, Italy.

 She became an overnight superstar, and 14 years after the Ito era, Arakawa’s victory created yet another huge wave of figure skating fever.
 Shirota said the difference between Albertville and Torino was that Japan had made the investment to develop a team that was highly competitive.
 As she had said after the Games in Albertville, Japan needed to build a strong team and it had successfully done so, especially in the ladies’ discipline.
 Osamu Kato, the official trainer for JSF, remembered watching Ando and Asada at the Youth Development Summer Camp years earlier.